 The best of Beacon wouldn’t be complete without mentioning its hiking trails.
 You’ll see tourists dressed in workout wear, sneakers, and wooden sticks in hand, ready to hit the dirt road ahead.
 Among the most well-known attractions in the area is Mount Beacon.

-Since we stayed in Fishkill (a neighboring town to Beacon), we took a car to the mountain.
-After putting on lots and lots of sunscreen (always!), we picked up two water bottles and two Nature Valley Oats ’n Honey granola bars and were off.
 At first, it was a breeze taking a stroll amongst the trees with the sun shining and the birds chirping.
-We were surrounded by other hikers, walking and talking casually, so it lessened my fear and distracted me of the possibility of falling off a cliff (I’ve heard stories 😱).
+I was surrounded by other hikers, walking and talking casually, so it lessened my fear and distracted me of the possibility of falling off a cliff (I’ve heard stories 😱).

 A few minutes in, the road was increasingly rocky and the climb was steep.
-Finally, after trekking through and taking a few breaks in-between, we made it to the top of the mountain.
-Will took photos of the panoramic view of the Hudson River from above.
+Finally, after trekking through and taking a few breaks in-between, I made it to the top of the mountain.

 The rich blues and greens of the sky and trees looked like an oil painting.
-The houses and even the Newburgh-Beacon Bridge was minuscule from where we stood.
+The houses and even the Newburgh-Beacon Bridge was minuscule from where I stood.

 Sometimes, a change of scenery is all you need to reinvigorate your appreciation for things, like the simplicity of nature.